Mental health support in the UK

 Our student ambassadors offer advice on looking after your wellbeing:

 If you’re feeling upset, like you can’t get motivated or cope with your studies please speak to someone about it.
-The NHS provides a useful overview of where and when to seek help.
+See our guide to where to get help below.

 Attitudes to mental health in the UK